 Some of us can also try to minimise it and not take it seriously.
 This is ok, so long as we also stay vigilant and safe.

 I know when I was in the most dangerous point, the police gave me a long list of things like, which room to barricade the children and myself in, how to get in my car, lock the doors then strap the children in.
-If I saw the narcissist when out, go straight into a shop and call the police, when we are full of anxiety, it can keep us locked In Worsening anxiety, not going out and OCD checking doors are locked if we are not careful, there is no wrong in being prepared and keeping yourself safe, just don’t allow them to stop you from living.
+If I saw the the stalker when out, go straight into a shop and call the police.
+When we are full of anxiety, it can keep us locked in worsening anxiety, not going out, and OCD checking doors are locked if we are not careful, there is no wrong in being prepared and keeping yourself safe, just don’t allow them to stop you from living.

-Stalking is against the law, however getting the evidence for law enforcement to do something is tricky, so save any message you get from the narcissist, from their friends and from their family, take photos when they come to your house or do a drive-by, and call the police every time, every time, each and every time, you can feel silly, you can question yourself, ( well I did.)
-I even had a judge ask why I hadn’t called the police more, and instructed me to do so as soon as I got home from court, this was done in front of the narcissist.
+Stalking is against the law.
+However, getting the evidence for law enforcement to do something is tricky, so save any message you get from the narcissist, from their friends and from their family, take photos when they come to your house or do a drive-by, and call the police every time, every time, each and every time, you can feel silly, you can question yourself, ( well I did.)
+I even had a judge ask why I hadn’t called the police more and instructed me to do so as soon as soon as I got home from court.
+This was done in front of the stalker.
 So still call the police each and every time.
 You need to build up the evidence so they can take the action required.